intro2r/intro2r/unit5/labs.md

  - Add an arrow and a label identifying the species of the outlier in the boxplot of dead trees.

-### 4. Make a dotplot illustrating the mean and SE of DBH for alive and dead trees of hickory.
+### 4. Make a stripchart illustrating the mean and SE of DBH for alive and dead trees of hickory.

 Make a similar plot to the boxplots above (q3), but instead of boxes, display the datapoints for each tree.
 Ensure that these points are a paler shade of grey.